kitnato/neverquest/README.md

 ### Local development

-Before doing any changes, please do the following:
+Before committing any changes, please do the following:

 1. In the CLI, go to the project folder (e.g. `cd neverquest`).
 1. Run `npm run prepare`